pieroproietti/penguins-wardrobe/README.md

     scripts: string[]
   }
   reboot: boolean
 ```

-this is an example from my colibri, the configuration of my developer working station:
+This is an example of costume definition from my colibri, a configuration generating my personal developer working station:

 ```
 # wardrobe: .